Brooke Shields Sues Makeup Mogul Charlotte Tilbury Over Eyebrow Pencil

 “Brooke Shields’s career as a model, actress, author, and entrepreneur spanning decades has made Brooke (and her eyebrows) a household name.
 In fact, Brooke’s eyebrows have been her trademark since Time magazine declared her ‘the ’80s look’ in 1981.”

 Weingarten says that his client is seeking damages from Tilbury, and wants the product pulled from the shelf at various retailers including Sephora, Nordstrom, J.C.
-Penney, Bloomingdale’s and Bergdorf Goodman.
+Penney, Bloomingdale’s, and Bergdorf Goodman.

-In her complaint, Shields says she has intentionally not endorsed a cosmetics line other than her own that she created with MAC in 2014, which included eyebrow enhancing products, and in particular,
+In her complaint, Shields says she has intentionally not endorsed a cosmetics line other than her own that she created with MAC in 2014, which included eyebrow enhancing products, and in particular, an eyebrow pencil.
+Her lawyer adds that Shields worked with MAC for two years on product development before the line was launched.

 Brooke Shields has sued Charlotte Tilbury over brow pencil shade. ???? https://t.co/42RZJ1tT94 pic.twitter.com/RBM9KYHyMh